outer-space-sounds/beaglebone-pruio/README.md

 There are two main components of the library: the ARM part that runs on the main processor in the BeagleBone and the PRU part that runs on one of the PRU units.
 Communication between both processors is done through a ring buffer in shared memory space.

 Compilation is done on the BeagleBone itself (I never bothered to set up a cross-compilation thing) so you'll need to install two compilers on your board.
 First one, for the ARM part is gcc, which can be installed by doing `apt-get install build-essential`.
-The second one, for the PRU part, is Texas Instrument's XXX TODO compiler, which can be downloaded [here](http://software-dl.ti.com/codegen/non-esd/downloads/beta.html).
+The second one, for the PRU part, is Texas Instrument's PRU compiler, which can be downloaded [here](http://software-dl.ti.com/codegen/non-esd/downloads/beta.html).
 It's free as in beer and you'll need to sign up with TI before downloading.
 Uncompress it and put it in the `vendors/pru_2.0.0B2` directory so that our makefile finds it and uses it.
 Your `vendors` directory should end up looking like this:

 ```
 vendors